E6: Functional Interpolation

 Q: What kind of constraints can FI include?

 A: FI can be applied to any domain.
-TFC currently can only be applied to real-valued n-dimensional rectangular domains.
+Currently, TFC can only be applied to real-valued n-dimensional rectangular domains.
 The extension to generic domains via domain mapping and patching is currently under investigation, while the extension to complex domains has never been attempted.

-Q: Can FI be used in optimization?
+Q: Can FI be used for optimization?

 A: Yes.
 FI can be used to reduce the search space to the set of functions that satisfy the constraints.
 Benefits of doing so may include improved and faster convergence as well as robustness to initialization.